Atrial Fibrillation - Medications

 aspirin alone.
 This combination of clopidogrel and aspirin doesn't work as well as an anticoagulant to prevent clots.
 Also, this combination is more likely to cause bleeding than

-Medicine to control your heart rate
+Medicine to slow your heart rate

 Rate-control medicines are used if your heart rate is too fast.
 The medicine slows your heart rate.
 Your heart rate may not need to be very low.
 A heart rate of 110 beats per minute may be enough to help you.1